vinaymamidala/SimplePingManager/README.md

 ## Building

 First ensure your development environment is up-to-date.
-You will need to install gradle 3.3+ on macOS, Linux and Windows.
+You will need to install gradle 3.3+ on macOS, Linux.

 Next clone this repository and run make: